The European Union has launched a Go Blue Maritime Security project that aims to improve Kenya’s Blue Economy.

 “While focusing on the Blue Economy growth, Kenya is seeking to ensure optimal use of its resources to prevent over-exploitation of maritime resources with a view to ensure new wealth creation opportunities and possibilities for the coastal communities,” she added.

-The project is part of the overall Go Blue programme that is funded by the EU with implementing partners from Germany, Italy, Portugal and France, and two United Nations agencies i.e UN Habitat and UNEP.
+The project is part of the overall Go Blue program that is funded by the EU with implementing partners from Germany, Italy, Portugal, and France, and two United Nations agencies i.e UN-Habitat and UNEP.

 “Fighting against illicit activities at sea requires a multi-stakeholder approach,” said Rima Le Coguic, the Deputy CEO in charge of operations at Expertise France.